14.22.01.10

 (i) The individual completing the worksheet shall use the instructions and table below to determine whether a defendant's prior criminal adult record is minor, moderate, or major.
 If the defendant has no prior adult criminal record, the individual completing the worksheet shall assign a score of 0.
 If the defendant has a minor adult criminal record, the individual completing the worksheet shall assign a score of 1.
 If the defendant has a moderate criminal record, the individual completing the worksheet shall assign a score of 3.
 If the defendant has a major criminal record, the individual completing the worksheet shall assign a score of 5.

-(ii) The individual completing the worksheet shall count the number of prior adjudications of guilt according to the seriousness categories.
+(ii) The individual completing the worksheet shall count the number of prior adjudications according to the seriousness categories.
 If prior multiple adjudications relate to a single criminal event, the individual completing the worksheet shall score only the offense with the highest seriousness category.
 The prior adult criminal record shall score no more than one adjudication stemming from a single criminal event.

 (iii) Taking the number of adjudications in the most serious category of offenses, the individual completing the worksheet shall refer to the table below and locate the block containing the number of adjudications for that seriousness category.